PDF files are one of the most popular formats used for creating and editing online documents.

 This article will teach you how to upload a PDF file to your WordPress website.

 As mentioned above, PDF is a trendy format and a common way to save documents.

 There are many reasons to upload PDF files to your WordPress website, and here are only some of them:

 - Display long articles or user manuals in a downloadable file.

 - Send an eBook to users that subscribed to your email list.

 - Gift the content to users who purchased membership to your website.

-- Promote a click call-to-action engagement that will increase the size a visitor spend on your website.
+- Increase engagement that will improve the time a visitor spend on your website.
 As a result, it will reduce the bounce rate and improve the overall SEO score.

 In the next section, I will show you how to upload PDF files in three ways: first through the media library, second to a specific blog post or page, and lastly, by using a plugin.